blogfiles/blogfiles.github.io/joymonscode/2020/06/16/slides-hackmd.md

 > Debugging is the process of identifying and removing errors from computer hardware or software. - Wiki

 > Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it. - BRIAN W. KERNIGHAN
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it. - Brian W. Kernighan

 ---